 Samson's narcissistic personality:

-What does the Bible say about mental health?
+What does the Bible say about mental illness?

 Related: